IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Introduction

-In this paper, we propose IDEA -- an active DNN IP protection method based on \textbf{I}nverse \textbf{D}omain \textbf{E}xpert \textbf{A}daptation.
-It enables the owner to proactively lock the model's functionality from access by unauthorized users without a valid user key.
-Even if the model has been misappropriated, the owner can still claim the ownership and trace the culprit responsible for the model leakage.
-Our novel contributions are as follows.
-Unlike existing methods, IDEA treats the active authorization IP protection as an inverse problem of domain adaptation and solves it by training a mixture of experts (MoE) to minimize the mutual information (MI) between the authorized source and unauthorized target domains.
-A real expert is fine-tuned from the unprotected model to produce accurate prediction on authorized images.
-Authorized images can be produced by hiding a user key using a trained invertible Steganographic Generative Adversarial Network (SteganoGAN).
-The encoder of the SteganoGAN is distributed to legitimate users while the decoder is kept private by the model owner for user tracking.
-Two fake experts are trained to intentionally degrade the prediction accuracy on unencoded clean images and images encoded with invalid key, respectively.
-The three independently trained experts are inseparably fused into a coherent protected model by knowledge distillation across several selected hidden layers from shallow to depth.
-The stealthiness, effectiveness, fidelity and uniqueness of IDEA are evaluated by extensive experiments across five popular datasets and four network architectures.
-Its superiority over existing active protection methods and robustness against a wide range of attacks have also been validated.
+In this paper, we propose IDEA -- an \textbf{I}nverse \textbf{D}omain \textbf{E}xpert \textbf{A}daptation based multi-user active DNN IP protection framework.
+Unlike existing methods, IDEA treats the active authorization IP protection as an inverse problem of domain adaptation, and solves it by training a mixture of experts (MoE) to minimize the mutual information (MI) between authorized source and unauthorized target domains.
+Encoded images are produced by embedding a binary string (referred to as key) using a pretrained SteganoGAN~\cite{zhang2019steganogan}.
+The encoder of the SteganoGAN is distributed to all legitimate users, while the decoder is kept private by the model owner.
+To construct the MoE model, a real expert is fine-tuned from the unprotected model to produce accurate prediction on authorized images (encoded with the correct key), and two fake experts are trained to intentionally degrade the prediction accuracy on clean images (unencoded) and noise images (encoded with an invalid key), respectively.
+The three independently trained experts are inseparably fused into a coherent protected model by knowledge distillation across several selected hidden layers from shallow to deep.
+Consequently, only the authorized user who holds the correct key can generate authorized images that the protected model can process normally.